MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-in-flow.md

 ---
-title: Use text classification model in Microsoft Power Automate -  AI Builder | Microsoft Docs
+title: Use text classification model in Power Automate -  AI Builder | Microsoft Docs
 description: Provides information about how to use a text classification model in Power Automate.
 author: raaourik
 manager: kvivek